dig-team/FLORA/README.md

 ```bash
 python main.py --kg1 ../data/mini1.ttl --kg2 ../data/mini2.ttl --embedding emb/mini/ --output mini-test.ttl
 ```
 If the embdding path is not provided or does not exist, embeddings will be automatically computed before performing the alignment.
 Optional parameters can be set with --alpha, --init, and --epsilon, see  [our paper](https://suchanek.name/work/publications/iswc-2025.pdf) or run `python main.py --help` for a description.
+If training data is available, specify its file path with --trainingdata parameter.
+The training file can be in any format (e.g., .txt, .ttl, .csv) but contain aligned entities between two KGs.

 ## Reproducing the experiments